MattiaSilvestri/energy-monitor/README.md

 ```

 The program asks the user to accept using their own current location to determine the carbon impact in the area (based on [Electricity Maps](https://app.electricitymaps.com/map)). <br>
-If the user does not accept, the user will be asked to select from a list the country. <br>
+If the user does not accept, the user will be asked to select from a list the country or region. <br>
 The program will then retrieve the TDP of the CPU. <br>
 A graph will be displayed showing the CO<sub>2</sub> emissions of the PC over time (default resolution: 1 second). <br>